rohan04rex/rohan04rex/README.md

 <h2 align="left">Hey!
-I’m a Rohan full-stack enthusiast⚡<br> I specialize in creating dynamic web apps using Java for the logic and HTML/CSS for the magic. 🤍🙂<br>Always leveling up, always exploring new tech 📈</h2>
+I’m a Rohan full-stack enthusiast⚡<br> I specialize in creating dynamic web apps using Java Script for the logic and HTML/CSS for the magic. 🤍🙂<br>Always leveling up, always exploring new tech 📈<br>Also working on improving Python programming for meeting future goals and skill sets 🐍</h2>

 ###